What Is Tabletop Gaming?

 How to play:

-The Game Master (or Dungeon Master when playing D&D) is your main storyteller, who sets the main story and its many scenarios.
-They are a combination of narrator and referee, providing structure and guiding your adventure with background characters (non-player characters, or NPCs) and setting challenges.
+When playing D&D, the Game Master (or Dungeon Master when playing D&D) is your main storyteller, who sets the main story and its many scenarios.
+They are a combination of narrator and referee, providing structure and guiding your adventure with background characters (non-player characters or NPCs) and setting challenges.

 What Is A Tabletop Wargame?

 Do you love board games?
 Do you love arts and crafts?
 Then wargaming might be for you!
-Tabletop wargaming, also known as miniature wargaming, is a combination of traditional board gaming and battle simulation using miniatures, dice, and terrain pieces.
+Tabletop wargaming, also known as miniature wargaming, combines traditional board gaming and battle simulation using miniatures, dice, and terrain pieces.
 The use of models to conduct battles and variety of play makes it fun and entertaining for all audiences across the board . . . no pun intended!

 Tabletop wargames are different from traditional board gaming in that they do not use a conventional board.
-Wargaming uses a flat surface and either maps or 3-D terrain pieces (sometimes both) to simulate a battlefield where your army will fight on.
-By changing the scenario and rearranging the terrain, each game can be completely different.
+Wargaming uses a flat surface and maps or 3-D terrain pieces (sometimes both) to simulate a battlefield where your army will fight.
+By changing the maps and rearranging the terrain, each game can be completely different.

-Miniature wargaming brings people into the community for several different reasons.
-First, those who like strategy games.
-Whether you are playing BattleTech, Warhammer 40k, or Axis & Allies, you will have to use strategy in choosing what units will be in your army as well as the tactics they use.
+Miniature wargaming brings people into the community for several different reasons—first, those who like strategy games.
+Whether you are playing BattleTech, Warhammer 40k, or Axis & Allies, you will have to use strategy in choosing what units will be in your army and the tactics they use.
 This provides strategy players a multi-layered game that allows them to use their minds to outmaneuver their opponents.

 Next are the lore lovers!
 The most popular wargames not only let you simulate great battles but tell an engaging story as well.
-Take Warhammer 40k, arguably the most popular miniature wargame available has a history spanning eons.
-You can spend hours learning about the Imperium of Mankind and not even have scratched the surface of its lore, which you can do here.
+Take Warhammer 40k, arguably the most popular miniature wargame available has a story spanning eons.
+You can spend hours learning about the Imperium of Mankind and not even has scratched the surface of its lore.

-Lastly, there is the hobby side of wargaming.
+Lastly, the hobby side of wargaming.
 Miniatures are the central pieces of any wargaming army, and how that army look is entirely up to you.
-The miniatures for your game will either come fully assembled or as parts that require you to build them, reminiscent to model airplane or car building.
+The miniatures for your game will either come fully assembled or as parts that require you to build them, reminiscent of the model airplane or car building.
 Once fully assembled, the last step is painting, and here you get to let your imagination create an army that no one else has.

 What you need: